puneet4840/Azure-Tutorials/1 - Basics of Cloud Computing/Basic of Cloud Computing.md

 ### Private Cloud Concept

-_A Data Center is the Private Cloud._
+_A Data Center which is dedicated to only one organization is the Private Cloud._

 If a company have their own data center so that data center is the private cloud for that company.